 - If the infringed patent is related to the Food and Drug Administration, the court may make the effective date of penalties fall after the patent expires.

-If you need help with patent infringement, you can post your question on UpCounsel's marketplace.
+If you need help with patent infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.